gvwilson/thirdbit/fiction/maddy-roo/index.md

 the outer door began to close.

-The tentacle lashed out one last time before slithering back so that it wouldn't be cut in half.
+The tentacle lashed out one last time before slithering back so that it wouldn't be trapped as the door closed.
 "Go!"
 Maddy ordered Sindy.
 With Dockety behind them,
-they squeezed through the inner door.
+they squeezed through the narrowing gap.

 They found themselves on a small platform at the top of a flight of broad concrete stairs.